Emik03/wawa/README.md

 ## Quick Start

-1. Go to [Releases](https://github.com/Emik03/wawa/releases) and download the latest [wawa.Editors](https://github.com/Emik03/wawa/tree/main/wawa.Editors).

-2. Place the `.dll` in `Assets/Plugins/`, **not** `Assets/Plugins/Managed/`.
+If you are using Qkrisi's modkit, install it from `Keep Talking ModKit > Plugins > wawa.Editors (By Emik) > Install`.

+Otherwise, you can install it manually by going to [Releases](https://github.com/Emik03/wawa/releases), downloading the latest [wawa.Editors](https://github.com/Emik03/wawa/tree/main/wawa.Editors) `.dll` file, and placing it in `./Assets/Editor/Plugins/Managed/`, **not** `./Assets/Plugins/Managed/`.
-3. Wait for Unity to reload, a new tab should appear called `wawa`.

-4. Hover over it, and download additional components as needed under `Update`.
+Whichever method is used, wait for Unity to reload, and a new tab should appear named `wawa`.
+Hover over it, and download additional libraries as needed under `Update`.

 ## Libraries